Aperiodic defects in periodic solids: Implementation of the aperiodic-defect model

-The implementation of the embedded aperiodic fragment involves a consecutive run of several programs.
-First, a primitive unit-cell periodic HF calculation, and localization of the occupied orbitals is done via the Crystal code \cite{Erba2022}.
-In these calculation the new positions of the atoms of the defect are occupied by ghost "placeholders" that contain no charge and an ultra-narrow s-AO with a large Gaussian exponent (1,000,000 au) such that no electron can actually occupy it.
-Crystal also evaluates the electrostatic potential $V\left({\bf R}_{K'}\right)$ at the position of the manipulated atoms $K'$.
-Next, in a second, single-iteration run of the Crystal code, the actual AOs are added on the placeholder centers in order to evaluate the Fock matrix in the basis of these AOs.
+The current implementation of the embedded aperiodic fragment involves a consecutive run of several programs.
+First, a primitive unit-cell periodic HF calculation, and localization of the occupied orbitals are done via the Crystal code \cite{Erba2022}.
+In these calculations the new positions of the atoms of the defect are occupied by ghost "placeholders" that contain no charge and an ultra-narrow s-AO with a large Gaussian exponent (1,000,000 au) such that no electron can actually occupy it.
+In case of the ghost and initial atom coinciding (e.g. in substitution defects), the former is shifted by a very small distance (e.g. 0.00000001 {\AA}) with respect to the latter, as otherwise the HF calculation cannot be carried out.
+Crystal also evaluates the electrostatic potential $V\left({\bf R}_{K'}\right)$ at the position of the manipulated atoms $K'$ to be used in expression (7) of the main text.

-This information is transferred to the Cryscor code \cite{usvyat18}, which is used to define the fragment in terms of atoms $K$ and $K'$, fragment AOs $\mu\in{\rm frag}$, and occupied orbitals $i\in{\rm frag}$.
-Once the fragment is defined, its basis functions are constructed according to eq. (\ref{eq:new_AO}).

-The in-fragment HF treatment, which is described in detail in the SI, is based on density fitting approach and involves only 3-index quantities $B^P_{\mu'\nu'}$:

-with $J_{PQ}=(P|Q)$.
-Here $P$, $Q$ denote the fitting functions from the auxiliary basis.
-Calculation of the fragment's one-electron Hamiltonian (\ref{eq:frozenfrag_h}) requires additional quantities $B^P_{i\nu'}$ and $B^P_{ii}$, which are defined analogously to $B_{\mu'\nu'}^{P}$.
-The 2- and 3-index two-electron integrals, as well as the $B$s, are calculated using the machinery of Cryscor's periodic local density fitting \cite{usvyat2013}.

-After the SCF has converged, one can readily perform post-HF treatment (single- or multireference) via the FCIDUMP interface \cite{Knowles89}.
-For this, we assemble the 4-index integrals from the 3-index quantities $B^P_{\mu'\nu'}$ transformed to the basis of active orbitals.
-The FCIDUMP interface can be used by a number of molecular codes.
-In this work, we use Molpro \cite{molpro}.
-Figure \ref{fig:workflow} outlines this workflow and how it compares to that of the embedding scheme of Ref \cite{christlmaier21}.